whitelabelco/expo-cli-images/README.md

 ---                   | ---   | ---   | ---
 `whitelabelco/expo-cli:3` | `12`  | `3`   | **latest**

-> Only version 3 is daily rebuilt.
+> Only version 3 is weekly rebuilt.

 ## What's inside?